-We met some incredible people and animal organisations on our recent two trips to Rwanda!
+We met some incredible people and animal organizations on our recent two trips to Rwanda!
 We love to connect our travelers with the amazing work that is being done in the destinations we visit to gain a deeper understanding of what’s being done to help animals and perhaps be of some support.
 This time it was inviting these lovely people to lunch to find out more about the work they do.
-These heroes deserve a shout out and a big thank you for coming to join us.
+These heroes deserve a shout-out and a big thank you for coming to join us.

 Citra Afia Organics

 Afia Organics is known by Citra Mohammed and she has a little vegan restaurant that is also creating delicious seitan and tofu for the local market.
-She also is an incredible baker and she has a huge range of non-dairy milks.
+She also is an incredible baker and she has a huge range of non-dairy milk.
 We were connected with her by another amazing woman Jeanine Munyeshuli a vegan who was so helpful in the planning of our World Vegan Travel tour of Rwanda in July 2019.
 Citra provided many of these products to our hotels which helped them make many of the dishes Brighde had suggested to them.
 We didn’t have time to eat in her restaurant but it is very cute and we can vouch for the delicious food that Citra makes.

 Heather from WAG Rwanda: